-- Directive 2014/61/EU of The European Parliament and of the Council of 15 May 2014 on measures to reduce the cost of deploying high-speed electronic communications networks (commonly known as the Broadband Cost Reduction Directive, BCRD)7 and its proposed modifications by the Gigabit Infrastructure Act8.
-These texts aim to reduce the costs and reduce the cumbersome procedures that might present an obstacle to access physical infrastructure in the objective to deploy very high-capacity networks. - The European Commission's recommendation of 17 December 2007 on relevant product and service markets within the electronic communications sector susceptible to ex-ante regulation9(EC's 2007 Recommendations). - The European Commission's recommendation of 20 September 2010 on regulated access to Next Generation Access Networks (NGA) (2010/572/EU), whose aim is to foster the development of the single market by enhancing legal certainty and promoting investment, competition and innovation in the market for broadband services in the transition NGAs and to set a common approach for promoting the consistent implementation of remedies with regard to NGAs, on the basis of a market analysis procedure. - The European Commission's recommendation of 11 September 2013, on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment (2013/466/EU), whose aim is to is to improve the regulatory conditions needed to promote effective competition, enhance the single market for electronic communications networks and services, and foster investments in NGA networks. - The European Commission's recommendation of 8 October 2014 on relevant product and service markets within the electronic communications sector susceptible to ex-ante regulation10(EC's 2014 Recommendations). - The European Commission's guidelines of 7 May 2018 on market analysis and the assessment of significant market power under the EU regulatory framework for electronic communications networks and services (2018/C 159/01). - The European Commission's most recent recommendation of 18 Decembre 2020 on relevant product and service markets within the electronic communications sector susceptible to ex-ante regulation11(EC's 2020 Recommendations).
+- Directive 2014/61/EU of The European Parliament and of the Council of 15 May 2014 on measures to reduce the cost of deploying high-speed electronic communications networks (commonly known as the Broadband Cost Reduction Directive, BCRD)6 and its proposed modifications by the Gigabit Infrastructure Act7.
+These texts aim to reduce the costs and reduce the cumbersome procedures that might present an obstacle to access physical infrastructure in the objective to deploy very high-capacity networks. - The European Commission's recommendation of 17 December 2007 on relevant product and service markets within the electronic communications sector susceptible to ex-ante regulation8 (EC's 2007 Recommendations). - The European Commission's recommendation of 20 September 2010 on regulated access to Next Generation Access Networks (NGA) (2010/572/EU), whose aim is to foster the development of the single market by enhancing legal certainty and promoting investment, competition and innovation in the market for broadband services in the transition to NGAs and to set a common approach for promoting the consistent implementation of remedies with regard to NGAs, on the basis of a market analysis procedure. - The European Commission's recommendation of 11 September 2013, on consistent non-discrimination obligations and costing methodologies to promote competition and enhance the broadband investment environment (2013/466/EU), whose aim is to is to improve the regulatory conditions needed to promote effective competition, enhance the single market for electronic communications networks and services, and foster investments in NGA networks. - The European Commission's recommendation of 8 October 2014 on relevant product and service markets within the electronic communications sector susceptible to ex-ante regulation9 (EC's 2014 Recommendations). - The European Commission's guidelines of 7 May 2018 on market analysis and the assessment of significant market power under the EU regulatory framework for electronic communications networks and services (2018/C 159/01).